thekalinga/thekalinga.in/_posts/2022-12-25-self-certification-wrong-diagnosis/2022-12-25-self-certification-wrong-diagnosis.md

 I cant tell if these statements are borne out of ignorance (or) delusion (or) class solidarity with his \[ruling\] class (or) its a claptrap.

+This man is an insider, recently retired as a Judge from Supreme Court of India.
+Why is trying to appropriate the agency of avg person, cloak himself as avg person & make claims on behalf of the mythical "citizen" he has invented in his head?
+Is he doing this because he is attempting to artificially build credibility to members of his class --- his buddy Judges in Supreme Court?

 There is a saying that goes something like: _fool me once, shame on you; fool me twice, shame on me_.
 Given what we know about the history of Indian Supreme Court & its appointments (self-dealing & collusion with all forces of hegemony --- executive, capital, majoritarianism, casteism, ...), who are these people that have "great faith" in our so-called "Supreme" & "Justices"[^judge-as-justice]?
 Why are Indians gaslit & told by their ruling class that they must have irrational & religious faith in these institutions which lords over them with no accountability?
 Is it because victims of Indian Judiciary don't have a choice in the matter except accepting proclamations from "Justices" --- however anti-factual & irrational these proclamations might be?

 [^judge-as-justice]: In India --- like in many other countries --- Judges call themselves "Justices".
 They think so highly of themselves, lack self-awareness to such a degree, that they won't mind butchering the word _Justice_.